kpslp/TechBiz-Documentation/invite-users.md

 4. Select the required **invitation type**, enter the required details and click **Submit**.

-For more information on each type of invitation, refer to the following:
+For more information on each invitation type, refer to the following:

 * [Email invitation](#email-invitation)
 * [Create account](#create-account)